panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 The best case of wrapping a component in `React.memo()` is when you expect the functional component to render often and usually with the same props.

-A common situation that makes a component re-render with the same props is being forced to re-render by a parent component.
+A common situation that makes a component render with the same props is being forced to render by a parent component.

 Let's reuse `Movie` component defined above.
 A new parent component `MovieViewsRealtime` displays the number of views of a movie, with realtime updates: